bobsanjo/PRIV/ara_a2w_implementation_guide.md

 - - - The remainder of the [source registration](https://developer.android.com/design-for-safety/privacy-sandbox/guides/attribution#register-attribution) remains the same.
     - Ad techs should respond to trigger registrations using the Attribution-Reporting-Register-OS-Trigger header.
 Based on the set behavior for the WebView, this will either registerTrigger() or registerWebTrigger() with the OS and initiate a secondary API call from Rb to the adtech URI.
-      - To complete the trigger registration, the ad techís endpoint should respond to the Android attribution reporting API request with the response header.
+      - To complete the trigger registration, the ad tech‚Äôs endpoint should respond to the Android attribution reporting API request with the response header.

 ```
 Attribution-Reporting-Register-OS-Trigger {